qookei/image_create/README.md

 When using GPT, you can specify the GUID of the root partition by setting the GPT_TYPE environment variable.
 By default, the GUID for a Windows data partition is used.

+You can also specify the path to the directory with limine binaries (which automatically implies -n) by setting LIMINE_PATH.
 ```